 Robert De Niro, Michelle Pfeiffer, Hank Azaria and Alessandro Nivola are the stars of The Wizard Of Lies, an HBO movie about Bernie Madoff and his Ponzi scheme.
 A scheme specifically known as the largest financial fraud in United States history…

 Of course I’ll be tuning in!
 De Niro is as watchable as ever, I’m excited to see Michelle Pfeiffer in a movie again and the story is so very intriguing.
 Even more so because I didn’t really pay close attention to the news when Madoff was all over it back in 2008.

 Dirty Grandpa is a comedy about a lecherous grandfather and his uptight grandson who go on a road trip that one of them really wishes wasn’t happening.

-I enjoyed watching De Niro in the role of an outrageous and expletive filled senior citizen, the opposite of what he did most recently in The Intern (2015)but the writing let him down.
+I enjoyed watching De Niro in the role of an outrageous and expletive filled senior citizen, the opposite of what he did most recently in The Intern (2015)but overall, the writing script down.

-Dirty Grandpa for me, is a story of bonding between a grandson and grandfather.
-I as though there was no need for the clichéd young romance.
-But then again, I’m not a teenager, or a Zac Efron fangirl or both.
+Dirty Grandpa, for me, is a story of bonding between a grandson and grandfather.
+I thought there was no need for the clichéd young romance.
+But then again, I’m not a teenager, or a Zac Efron fangirl.

 It’s probably fair to say that the actors did the best they could with the material at hand.
 I certainly wouldn’t tell someone looking for a really great comedy to make time for Dirty Grandpa.
 But, if you’re a big fan of at least one of the actors, even I know that I can’t stop you.